Finnoy Travel - Travel Stories and Reviews

 Estonia and the EU flag

 As a small capital, Tallinn has surprisingly many hotels and they are affordable.
-The old town may be a romantic place to stay but the hotels there are older and in worse condition.
-Therefore, we do not recommend staying in the old town because you end up paying more for worse quality.
-Tallinn has many high-quality hotels only a few minutes' walk away from the old town.
+The old town may be a romantic place to stay, but the hotels there are older and in worse condition.
+Therefore, we do not recommend staying in the old town because you pay more for worse quality.
+Tallinn has many high-quality hotels that are only a few minutes walk away from the old town.
 For example, Sokos, Radisson and Swissotel have nice hotels in the centre.

 Common Questions